 - Cleanse/detox periodically -- at least every 3 months.
 Use high-quality organic herbs and herbal tinctures.
 Get the Cleanse & Detox ebook to strengthen your immune system.

 - Use medicinal mushrooms (i.e. cordyceps, reishi, maitake and shiitake) and wholefood supplements (i.e. Vitamin D, echinacea*; organic herbs, herbal tinctures) to nourish your cells and rev up your immune system to produce more NKs.
 Get the Nutritional Supplements ebook for a list of the top wholefood supplements and herbal tinctures that boost the immune system.

 - Use raw garlic (or aged garlic extract), onions, bright-colored peppers, herbs, and organic spices to season your food.

 Use nutritional supplementation,to help strengthen your immune system but, only after you have made some dietary changes.

-- Key vitamin/mineral supplements include: Vitamin B-Complex, Vitamin D3 (unprocessed cod liver oil), selenium. magnesium.
+- Key vitamin/mineral supplements include: Vitamin B-Complex, Vitamin D3 (unprocessed cod liver oil), selenium, magnesium, Omega-3 EFAs.

 - Possible herbal supplements may include: ashwagandha, cayenne pepper, echinacea, ginseng, ginger, licorice, turmeric.

-- Other key supplements, depending on your health issues may include: CoQ10, lipoic acid, beta glucan, garlic, raw honey (manuka), systemic enzymes.
+- Other key supplements, depending on your health issues may include: CoQ10, lipoic acid, beta glucan, garlic, raw honey (manuka), colloidal silver.